aibubbledhilip-crypto/Replit_voyager/replit.md

    - **Unique to File 2**: Rows that exist only in the second file (based on mapped key columns)
    - **Common Rows**: Rows that are completely identical in both files
    - **Differences**: Rows that match on key columns but have different values in other columns
-6. Download the detailed comparison report as CSV
-7. The report includes:
-   - Summary statistics with column mappings shown (e.g., "customer_id→id")
+6. **Download separate reports** for each category:
+   - **Summary Report**: Comparison statistics, column mappings, and metadata
+   - **Unique to File 1**: CSV containing only rows found in the first file
+   - **Unique to File 2**: CSV containing only rows found in the second file
-   - All unique rows from each file
+   - **Common Rows**: CSV containing identical rows from both files
-   - Detailed differences showing which columns changed and their values
+   - **Differences**: CSV showing rows with changes and their values
+   - Download buttons only appear for categories with data
+   - Each button shows the number of rows in that category

 **Note on Column Comparison**:
 - **Mapped columns**: Compared using their respective names as defined in the mappings